SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 thereAndBackAgain s = s == transcribe $ reverseTranscribe s
 {% endhighlight %}

-These of course only really work if the inputs are valid.
+These only really work if the inputs are valid.
 Passing it a mixed sequence like "GATUACA" should evaluate False in both functions.

 ## Translation -> Traducción

 Translation is the process of creating proteins from messenger RNA sequences.
-RNA is read in chunks of three nucleotides, constituting a codon, to determine which amino acid to add to a growing protein chain.
+RNA is read in chunks of three nucleotides, which constitute a codon, to determine which amino acid to add to a growing protein chain.
 The ["Genetic Code"](https://en.wikipedia.org/wiki/Genetic_code) is the (*mostly* universal) coding scheme used in biology that maps codons to amino acids.
 Without further ado, here's the genetic code in haskell: